gpsuscodewith/katas/README.md

 Welcome to Kata Training!

-**Definition**: A Kata is a set of pre-defined, unambiguous, repeatable steps that can be executed to gain efficiency and effectiveness at a specific task.
+**Definition**: A Kata is a set of pre-defined, unambiguous, repeatable steps that can be executed to gain proficiency at a specific task.

 ## Overview of a Kata
 A Kata is an exercise made up of: